JonAbrams/SpaceAce/README.md

 * Function (the callback bounded to the space)

 Wraps the given callback function and returns a new function.
 When the returned function is called, it calls the given callback, but with the space passed in as the first parameter.
-Any extra parameters given to `bindTo` are given to the callback when its called.
+Any extra parameters given to `apply` are given to the callback when its called.

 This new function can then be used as an event handler.